KohaILS/koha-manual-zh-cn/source/administration.rst

    set in the :ref:`circulation and fines rules <circulation-and-fines-rules-label>`.

--  PAYOUT (Payment from library to patron): this is used when the library reimburses the patron (for an overpayment for example).
+-  PAYOUT (Payment from library to patron): this is used when the library reimburses the patron (for an over payment for example).

 -  PROCESSING (Lost item processing fee): this is charged automatically to the patron's account when an item in their file is declared lost.